 So be careful with your link colours (or simply make sure they are all underlined or emboldened) but don’t get hung up about colour blindness too much.
 It almost goes without saying that it’s bad form to say ‘click the green button’ as that’s going to affect all visually impaired users (be they technologically or physically impaired) – again this comes down to good design.

 It’s also worth mentioning the misunderstanding that colour blind people get colours the wrong way around.
 We don’t think grass is red or that Ferraris are green.
 And we don’t have problems with traffic lights (unless they are stuck in the middle of a sodium-lit junction in which case red lights are harder to pick out).
 What we do have problems with is distinguishing and labelling colours.
 For example, when I was at primary school the red crayons were stored in the same pot as the green ones and it was near-impossible to pick out the colour I wanted.
 It was also difficult to know what colour I wanted in the first place – I once drew my Mum’s blonde hair with green crayon and it seemed a perfect match to me.
-I also coloured in a plate of chips with the same green crayon – yes blonde hair is the same colour as chips.
+I also coloured in a plate of chips with the same green crayon – yes blonde hair is the same colour as chips, and as far as my eyes can tell both might be green.

 But enough of my childhood.
 A more up to date example is Measure Map (I promise I’m not picking on you Jeff) which I’m fortunate enough to be alpha testing.
 The screen shot shows how Measure Map uses colour coding in its navigation to provide a subtle clue that you are either in the Posts area or the Links area.
 Logic tells me that the two colours are different, probably green and orange – I can’t tell – and because they appear almost identical I lose out on an otherwise nice piece of design.
 But it doesn’t really matter that much: the colour coding also includes perfectly distinguishable red and blue channels, and the application doesn’t say ‘click the green box for posts’ which would have been a disastrous design decision for many reasons.
 And that’s my point – good design will almost always address your colour blindness worries.